Bismuth: Chemical compounds

+Chemically, bismuth resembles arsenic and antimony, but is much less toxic.
+In almost all known compounds, bismuth has oxidation state +3; a few have states +5 or −3.

+The trioxide and trisulfide can both be made from the elements, although the trioxide is extremely corrosive at high temperatures.
+The pentoxide is not stable at room temperature, and will evolve O2 gas if heated.
+Both oxides form complex anions, and NaBiO3 is a strong oxidising agent.
+The trisulfide is common in bismuth ore.

+Similarly, bismuth forms all possible trihalides, but the only pentahalide is BiF5.
+All are Lewis acids.
+Bismuth forms several formally-Bi^{I} halides; these are complex salts with unusually structured polyatomic cations and anions.

+In strongly acidic aqueous solution, the Bi(3+) ion solvates to form Bi(H2O)8(3+).
+As pH increases, the cations polymerize until the octahedral bismuthyl complex [Bi6O4(OH)4](6+), often abbreviated BiO+.
+Although bismuth oxychloride and bismuth oxynitrate have stoichiometries suggesting the ion, they are double salts instead.
+Bismuth nitrate hydrolysys in water, forming oxynitrate.

+Bismuth forms very few stable bismuthides, intermetallic compounds in which it attains oxidation state −3.
+The hydride spontaneously decomposes at room temperature and stabilizes only below −60 C. Sodium bismuthide has interest as a topological Dirac insulator.

 Occurrence and production

-In the Earth's crust, bismuth is about twice as abundant as gold.
+Production

+The reported abundance of bismuth in the Earth's crust varies significantly by source from 180ppb (similar to that of silver) to 8ppb (twice as common as gold).
 The most important ores of bismuth are bismuthinite and bismite.
 Native bismuth is known from Australia, Bolivia, and China.

 According to the United States Geological Survey (USGS), 10,200 tonnes of bismuth were produced worldwide by mining and 17,100 tonnes by refining in 2016.
 Since then, USGS does not provide mining data for bismuth, considering them unreliable.
 Globally, bismuth is mostly produced by refining, as a byproduct of extraction of other metals such as lead, copper, tin, molybdenum and tungsten, though the refining-to-mining ratio depends on the country.

 Bismuth travels in crude lead bullion (which can contain up to 10% bismuth) through several stages of refining, until it is removed by the Kroll-Betterton process which separates the impurities as slag, or the electrolytic Betts process.
 Bismuth will behave similarly with another of its major metals, copper.
 The raw bismuth metal from both processes contains still considerable amounts of other metals, foremost lead.
 By reacting the molten mixture with chlorine gas the metals are converted to their chlorides while bismuth remains unchanged.
 Impurities can also be removed by various other methods for example with fluxes and treatments yielding high-purity bismuth metal (over 99% Bi).